 U.S. Coal Production & Federal Lands

 Almost half of coal production in the United States today occurs on federal lands.
 The Western coal region contains some of the top coal-producing states in the country.
-Although coal generates hundreds of millions of dollars in federal revenue annually, in 2023 oil and gas generated about 30 times as much federal revenue as coal.
+In 2024, coal generated$446.3 million in federal revenue, and oil and gas generated over 30 times that amount.
+Federal revenues are partly derived from royalties, the rates of which have recently changed.

 Map